Raynaud123/Raynaud123/README.md

 ### :man_technologist: &nbsp;About Me :
 I am a software engineering student from Belgium.
-- :closed_book: I am currently in my master year at the KU Leuven.
+- :closed_book: I am currently in my first master year at the UGent.

 - :soccer: My hobbies are soccer, reading and coding.
 ---